 Another interesting tidbit is that a Level 1 amiibo generally mimics habits of Figure Players you’ve already trained on that profile.
 For example, if I were to train a Mario amiibo to spam its forward smash, the second Mario amiibo I trained on that profile would be more inclined to use forward smash (even if the move value was set to 0) despite being at an early level.

 Pichu is another character of note, and a somewhat divisive one at that.
 Some trainers report Pichu’s AI taking a liking to its Thunder move, while others report they cannot get Pichu to use Thunder at all.
-We tried setting a Pichu amiibo’s Thunder priority to maximum, but it still wouldn’t use it.
+I tried setting a Pichu amiibo’s Thunder priority to maximum, but it still wouldn’t use it.
 But then we had a trainer send us a replay of their Pichu amiibo using Thunder.
 We inspected the amiibo’s Thunder priority, and it was nowhere close to maximum.
 How would this make sense, then, if this theory wasn’t true?

 Of course, there’s the possibility of placebo (or placiibo, in this case), so we can’t quite confirm the theory based on this information alone.
-We’ve got more evidence down below, but if you’d like to test this yourself, feel free to!
+I’ve got more evidence down below, but if you’d like to test this yourself, feel free to!
 Make a new user profile, open up Smash, and fight a CPU character.
 Keep an eye out for moves the CPU is not using.
 After a few matches, pull out an amiibo of the same character and train it to use the moves the CPU didn’t attack with.
 Fight the CPU again, and you might notice it has started to use them a little bit!
 It won’t be an incredible difference, but it will be a tangible one.
 Maybe.

 Spirits & Arenas

-Another question that we’ve been unable to answer is why Battle Arenas seem to mess with amiibo AI.
+Another question that I’ve been unable to answer up until now is why Battle Arenas seem to mess with amiibo AI.
 Many trainers have reported noticeable differences when playing against their FP online, and if our theory of CPU learning is true, this makes sense.
 If you don’t know this already, most of our online tournaments involve sending a file of your amiibo to a tournament host, who then plays the match on their system as if they actually had the figurine with them.
 Thing is, most tournament hosts train amiibo themselves, which means (if the theory is true) their CPUs have learned from them.
 Because our guides are the most read on the internet, and talk about similar training philosophies, many of these trainers might train their amiibo in very similar ways — and thus might have similar CPUs.